snuhcs-course/swpp-2025-project-team-03/README.md

 Open frontend/ with android studio to see the detail.

-## Demo ２-(b): API for assignment generation
+## Demo 2-(b): API for assignment generation

 [Demo Video: question generation](demo/videos/question_generation.mp4)

 As part of VoiceTutor, we've implemented an integrated backend API for assignment creation and automated quiz generation.
 This module allows teachers to upload class materials (in PDF format) to S3, automatically summarize them using GPT-4o Vision, and generate base quiz questions for students.
+Note that **tail question** generation logic is implemented in **research/tail_question_generator/generate_question_few_shot.py**, and it will be integrated on iter-3.
+Demo 2-(b) shows **base question** generation.

 ⚙️ Overview